-During FY 2017, the following Roadmap implementation activities have been completed:
+During FY 2018, the following Roadmap implementation activities have been completed:

-Development of a Conceptual Data Model and Data Matrix - these artifacts were designed to establish the use of key terms, definitions for those terms (e.g. client, provider, program, fund source), and the relationships between those terms that would support configuration, implementation and use of all Roadmap components, and develop the Data Matrix which outlines all of the major types of data captured and managed across the many information systems used by the HHS agencies that sets the stage for discussions around information governance and inform the configuration of the Security and Access Management component.

-Development of implementation plans for several high-priority components of Document Management and System-Level Analytics, and formal kickoff of the Document Management component which will use the County's enterprise-wide document management platform.
+- Development of a Conceptual Data Model and Data Matrix - these artifacts were designed to establish the use of key terms, definitions for those terms (e.g. client, provider, program, fund source), and the relationships between those terms that would support configuration, implementation and use of all Roadmap components, and develop the Data Matrix which outlines all of the major types of data captured and managed across the many information systems used by the HHS agencies that sets the stage for discussions around information governance and inform the configuration of the Security and Access Management component. - Development of implementation plans for several high-priority components. - Formal kickoff of the Document Management component which will use the County's enterprise-wide document management platform - Formal kickoff of the System-Level Analytics component. - Formal kickoff of the Constituent Interaction Management Component.